rilhia/a-knights-colour-tour-with-friends/README.md

 Your goal is to complete a modified Knight's Tour.
 You must satisfy three simple constraints:

 1.  **Movement:** You can *only* move in a standard chess Knight pattern (two squares in one direction, and one square perpendicular).
-2.  **Regions:** You must land on every color-coded region exactly **once**.
+2.  **Regions:** You must land on every colour-coded region exactly **once**.
-3.  **No Backtracking:** You cannot jump into a colored region that you have already visited, and you cannot land on black "Void" spaces.
+3.  **No Backtracking:** You cannot jump into a coloured region that you have already visited, and you cannot land on black "Void" spaces.

 ---

-## 🛠️ The Build Tab: Customize Your Challenge
+## 🛠️ The Build Tab: Customise Your Challenge
 The **Build** tab is a fully-featured level editor.
 It allows you to generate random puzzles, manually plot paths, or paint your own custom grids using a seamless drag-to-paint touch interface.

 ### 1. Automatic Design (Procedural Generation)